Legal Profession New Releases Law

 • Differentiates between limitation in contract, tort and equity

-The new edition addresses all key developments and case law that have evolved since publication of the 4th Supplement to the 8th edition in December 2020.
-It includes the following significant new cases and developments, including the following:
+The new edition addresses all key developments and case law that have evolved since publication of previous edition.
+It includes several significant new cases and developments, including the following:

 Insurance.
 In Lord Bishop of Leeds v Dixon Coles & Gill the Court of Appeal gave further guidance in relation to aggregation.
 It held that liabilities to different clients arising from thefts from the insured firm’s client account by a partner should not be aggregated as they did not arise out of a series of related acts or omissions.